 Foffset,high = (NRB,high*12 - 1)*SCShigh/2 + BWGB (MHz)

-BWGB = max(BWGB,Channel(k))

-BWGB,Channel(k) is the minimum guard band defined in sub-clause 5.3.3 of carrier k, while NRB,low and NRB,high are the transmission bandwidth configurations according to Table 5.3.2-1 or Table 5.3.2-1 for the lowest and highest assigned component carrier, respectively.
+BWGB, low and BWGB, high are the minimum guard band defined in subclause 5.3.3for lowest and highest assigned component carrier, while NRB,low and NRB,high are the transmission bandwidth configurations according to Table 5.3.2-1 or Table 5.3.2-2 for the lowest and highest assigned component carrier, SCSlow and SCShigh are the sub-carrier spacing for the lowest and highest assigned component carrier respectively.

 For intra-band non-contiguous carrier aggregation Sub-block Bandwidth and Sub-block edges are defined as follows, see Figure 5.3A.2-2.